 In the evening, meet with your private guide for an exploration of the Trocadero Esplanade and Eiffel Tower.
 Start at the Trocadero to see its statues, monuments, and city views.
 Continue to the Iron Lady herself with skip-the-line tickets, giving you the most time to visit both floors and take in the incredible views from the top.

-Day 3: Taste Sweets in Le Marais & Afternoon at the Louvre
+Day 3: Pastry Tour of Le Marais & Afternoon at the Louvre

 In the afternoon, it's time to explore the Louvre, the world's largest art museum.
 Get up close to the Venus de Milo and the Mona Lisa, then get some fresh air at the Tuileries Garden.
 In the evening, explore the Avenue des Champs-Élysées.

-Day 7: Enjoy a Half-Day Cruise in Calanques National ParkFrom Pointe Rouge, you'll board a boat for a half-day cruise around a series of inlets formed by limestone cliffs, which in turn created a series of beautiful little bays.
-In fact, the area has a very specific ecosystem that has been protected since 2012 when the coastal stretch was designated as Calanques National Park.
-The park extends toward Marseille, Cassis, and La Ciotat with endless trails and places to explore for every fitness level.
+Day 7: Half-Day Cruise in Calanques National Park, Train to CannesFrom Pointe Rouge, you'll board a boat for a half-day cruise around a series of inlets formed by limestone cliffs, which in turn create a series of beautiful little bays.
+In fact, the area has a very specific ecosystem that has been protected since 2012, when the coastal stretch was designated as Calanques National Park.
+The park extends toward Marseille, Cassis, and La Ciotat, with endless trails and places to explore for every fitness level.

 Although these days it's better known as the host of the International Cannes Film Festival, Cannes has surprisingly humble roots as a modest fishing village.
 Sheltered by the Massif de l'Esterel and facing the sea, Cannes enjoys a Mediterranean climate with hot, dry summers and mild winters.
 Spend the day exploring Cannes, starting at the Old Port in the heart of the city.
 Although it lost some of its nautical importance following the construction of the new and bigger Port Canto, the old port still welcomes yachts and boats with traditional rigging.
 Saint Pierre Quay, which dates to 1838, is a great place to break for lunch among the colorful buildings that line the water.